IBM/presto-hudi-workshop/docs/lab-3/README.md

 (2 rows)
 ```

-Notice how Hudi has implicity created two versions of the MoR table - each provides a different view.
-Right now, querying them shows the same information since we've only just created the table.
+Notice how Hudi has implicity created two versions of the MoR table - one suffixed with `_ro` for "read-optimized" and one suffixed with `_rt` for "real-time".
+As expected, each provides a different view.
+Right now, querying them shows the same information since we've only inserted data into the table once at time of creation.
+Run the below query on both tables to verify this.

 ```sh
 presto:default> select commit_num, fare, begin_lon, begin_lat, ts from mor_trips_table_rt;